dilaraerbenzer/The-Mourning-Sip/README.md

-# Golden Grids 🍸
+# The Mourning Sip 🍸

-Golden Grids is a darkly whimsical bartender simulation game where your skills, intuition, and creativity are put to the ultimate test.
+The Mourning Sip is a darkly whimsical bartender simulation game where your skills, intuition, and creativity are put to the ultimate test.
 Set in a gothic bar during a somber morning following a mourning ritual, you must craft the perfect drinks to impress your mysterious and exacting boss.
 Success earns you the coveted bartender position; failure… well, you’ll feel the weight of every misstep.
 Developed in Unity using C#.

 ### Gameplay